dnsinogeorgos/ccmasker/README.md

 https://github.com/rsyslog/rsyslog/blob/master/plugins/external/INTERFACE.md#external-message-modification-modules
 https://github.com/rsyslog/rsyslog/blob/master/plugins/external/messagemod/anon_cc_nbrs/anon_cc_nbrs.py

+### False positives and version 2
+Filtering for PAN data without context is a process prone to false positives.
+Further steps to reduce false positives are required and it's a tricky process due to variable length of matches.
+With version 2, I am testing/benchmarking, to strike a balance between optimizing for the matching and the non-matching path.
+The python v2 reduced the false positives by about 50% when audit logs were included and by more than 80% for http logs.

 ### Feedback
-This was a learning experiment, constructive feedback is always appreciated.
+This has been a learning excercise, constructive feedback is always appreciated.

 ### How to use